 Panasonic Group does business with approximately 13,000 suppliers worldwide.
 Panasonic Group strives to do business with suppliers that not only provide superior technology and quality but also fulfill their social responsibilities including human rights and environmental considerations, healthy workplace environment, and fair transactions.
 The parts and materials we purchase range from raw materials to electrical/electronic components and processed parts.
 Our suppliers are located in various regions and countries, meaning that some parts and materials come from regions and countries with many migrant workers.
-By region, the percentage of suppliers providing parts and materials used directly in manufacturing was 35% from Japan, 29% from China, 30% from ASEAN/India, 2% from Europe, 3% from North America, and 1% from Latin America.
-By industry, 53% were in machined parts, 23% in raw materials,22% in electrical and electronic parts, and 2% in others (including molds).
+By region, the percentage of suppliers providing parts and materials used directly in manufacturing was 34% from Japan, 30% from China, 30% from ASEAN/India, 2% from Europe, 2% from North America, and 2% from Latin America.
+By industry, 53% were in machined parts, 23% in raw materials, 22% in electrical and electronic parts, and 2% in others (including molds) (As of March 31, 2025; excludes transactions by Panasonic Automotive Systems Co., Ltd.).

 Breakdown of Transactions by Region (%)